JesusVazquezDev/Python-Projects/Software Security/Information Security/README.md

-# COMPSCI 642 Information Security HW/Projects
+# Information Security

-Here you can find all of my university projects for CS642.
+This repo contains two folders:

+- University Projects
+  - Homework and Projects created as part of COMPSCI 642[TODO: Need to add link]

+- Personal Projects
+  - A mix of projects related to information security ranging from information      disclosure, OSINT content and more.